This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 Handling concurrency

-To be able to generate sufficient load, I realized I’d have to run the load generator app on multiple computers.
+To be able to generate sufficient load, I realized I’d have to run the load-generator app on multiple computers.
 My

-code couldn’t handle this at all, as it only knew how to write data on one computer, and couldn’t handle concurrency.
+code couldn’t handle this at all, as it knew only how to write data on one computer and couldn’t handle concurrency.

-Eventually, the summer came to a close, and I ran out of time before I could fix all of these issues.
+Eventually, the summer came to a close, and I ran out of time before I could fix all these issues.
 I suspect the

-company quietly discarded my load generator app after that.
+company quietly discarded my load-generator app after that.
 The problems I ran into—querying the data, evolving the

-data format, handling concurrency—are something you have to deal with any time you store data.
+data format, handling concurrency—are something you have to deal with anytime you store data.
 As you’ll see shortly,

 solving these problems takes a long time (decades), so whenever you need to store data, instead of using a custom file